-So below is a list of the 5 best HVS’s in Ireland that I’ve climbed, so far.
+So below is a list of the 5 best HVS climbs in Ireland that I’ve climbed, so far.
 They may not be your best, but they might inspire you to get out and try a new route.

 They make my list not solely because of their aesthetic qualities, amazing location or popularity, but because of who I climbed them with and at what stage in my climbing I did them.

-I look forward to hearing suggestions of other routes I should add to my list.
+I look forward to hearing suggestions for other routes I should add to my list.

 Pangur Bán, HVS 5a, 36m, Farrangandoo

 No surprise that the best HVS in the country should be at the best crag in the country.
 But putting aside my blatant love and bias for Fair Head for a moment, this is still a really amazing climb, best saved for late in the evening when the setting sun is on your back.

 The moves just feel fantastic and the gear is good.
 I’ve had the pleasure of climbing it once on lead and once on second and I can’t recall a HVS that I’ve enjoyed as much.